darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

     ##  [9] "The Hero and the Crown"             "Joyful Noise: Poems for Two Voices"
     ## [11] "Out of the Dust"                    "Hello, Universe"

-By look at the books in topic 1 and reviewing the bigrams, I might say that topic 1 should maybe just be labeled historical fiction.
+By looking at the books for which topic 1 is most prevalent and reviewing the related words, I might say that topic 1 should maybe just be labeled historical fiction.

     ##  [1] "The Voyages of Doctor Dolittle" "Waterless Mountain"
     ##  [3] "Thimble Summer"                 "Amos Fortune Free Man"